4 Types of Innovation in Business: Process & Examples

 Examples of incremental innovation:

-Gillette: Gillette has utilized incremental innovation by evolving its razors from a single blade to multiple blades and adding various features over time.
+Gillette: Gillette has employed incremental innovation by evolving its razors from single-blade to multi-blade models and adding features over time.
 This approach has helped Gillette better meet customer needs and stay ahead of the competition.

 Coca-Cola: Coca-Cola has introduced line extensions such as Cherry Coke, Coke with Lime, and Coca-Cola Life.
 These innovations have enabled the 130-year-old brand to remain relevant, tap into emerging trends, and offer new options to its customers.